-From the road on the south shore leading to Grindavík (427) east of the large lava Ögmundarhraun that surfaced during the years of settlement in Iceland, about 1.100 years ago, the landscape seems like a flat land with classical vegetation.
-A kind of a Morse ending by the seashore.
+From the road on the south shore leading to Grindavík (427) east of the large lava Ögmundarhraun that surfaced some 300 years after the years of settlement in Iceland, about 800 years ago.
+The landscape seems like a flat land with classical vegetation.
+A kind of a flat morse ending by the seashore.
 But if you take the turn on the rather difficult track to Krísuvíkurberg, you will see dramatic changes.
 Krísuvíkurberg is a 6-kilometer wide cliff south on the coastline of Reykjanes Peninsula.
 Although not particularly high, around 50 to 70 meters, it is an impressive sight as it stretches along the coastline.
 The cliff is a home to tens of thousands of birds and is a spectacular geological phenomenon.

 Krísuvíkurberg has interesting layers of lava molded by the ocean

 The cliff is a wall that the mighty Atlantic Ocean has molded with its enduring force for thousands of years.
 The cliff was originally formed by blankets of layers of lava that accumulated on top of each other thousands of years ago in many different eruptions.
+Contrary to the lava Ögmundarhraun these eruptions surfaced long before historical times.
 A process that can only be explained on a geological timeline.
 The layers are visible on the wall with different colors as they represent a different time and different kind of magma and lava.
 There are up to 10 different layers on the east part of Krísuvíkurbjarg and around five on the west side.
 It is a monument of Natures ability to form various patters in thousands of years for us to enjoy and photograph.

 Krísuvíkurberg also has its part in the Icelandic folklore